 MVCFS Intake Department receives referrals from the following agencies via phone calls, faxes, and encrypted emails.
 Most agencies initiate contact with the department by phone and communicate directly with our Intake Coordinator(s) to discuss client needs and current openings.

 Child Protective Services (CPS)

 The Department of Social Services placement workers submit referrals upon the recommendations of their County Behavioral Health Department and the assigned judge.
 These children must also have been reviewed by the Interagency Placement Committee in their county and need to be certified as meeting the criteria for residential placement.

 Juvenile Probation Placement Officers submit client referrals upon the approval of the assigned judge.
 These children must also have been reviewed by the interagency management, authorization committee in their county, and must also be certified as meeting criteria for residential placement.

 Educationally Placed Students

 SELPAs, LEAs and School Directors submit referrals in collaboration with parent(s)/guardians and IEP Teams.
 The student’s Individual Education Plan (IEP) will need to identify MVCFS programs as the appropriate residential and educational setting.
 The IEP will also specify what mental health services will be necessary to support the student while they are in our residential programs.

 Prior to acceptance, children are typically interviewed by an MVCFS Director, Administrator, Clinician, or Program Specialist.
-Interviews take place at school districts, juvenile halls, residential or psychiatric facilities, child and family services offices, or at our campus (which may include a tour of our facilities).
+Interviews take place at school districts, juvenile halls, residential or psychiatric facilities, child and family services offices, or at one of our campuses (which may also include a tour of our facilities).